frmauro/SalesUserApiNodejs/README.md

 ## this will list all PID listening on this port, once you have the PID you can terminate it with the following:
 kill -9 {PID}

+## command to compile grpc files!
+The command stay into package.json in the field "compile"
+npm run compile